happz/ducky-legacy/docs/hardware.rst

 Memory layout
 ^^^^^^^^^^^^^

-Interrupt Vector tables
+Interrupt Vector table
-"""""""""""""""""""""""
+""""""""""""""""""""""

-There are two separate interrupt vector tables (`IVT`), located in main memory, in segment ``0``.
-Each table is 256 bytes long, enough for 64 entries.
+Interrupt vector table (`IVT`), located in main memory, is by default located at address ``0x000000``.
+It is 256 bytes long, providing enough space for 64 entries.
 Each entry has the same layout:

 +-----------------+-----------------+------------------+
 | ``cs`` - 8 bits | ``ds`` - 8 bits | ``ip`` - 16 bits |
 +-----------------+-----------------+------------------+

- - IRQ (hardware interrupts) table starts by default at ``0x000000``
- - INT (software interrupts) table starts by default at ``0x000100``
+When CPU is interrupted - by hardware (device generates interrupt) or software (program executes ``int`` instruction) interrupt, corresponding entry is located in ``IVT``, using interrupt ID as an index.

 Stack